What Are the Big 5 Publishers and What Are the Keys to Getting a Big 5 Publishing Deal?

 With or without an agent, find your match.

 Each member of the Big 5 is subdivided in ways that are confusing as all get-out.
-And the landscape seems to be constantly evolving.

 In simple terms, each unit (itself part of a larger corporation) is divided into publishers (publishing groups) and imprints.